 mStable creates assets that are stronger than the sum of their parts.
-A core reason for this is mStable's re-collateralisation mechanism.
-MTA is used to effectively over-collateralise mAssets.
+A core reason for this is mStable's re-collateralization mechanism.
+Meta is used to effectively over-collateralise mASSETS.

-If a bAsset loses its peg beyond a certain amount, mStable can purge that asset and recover lost value by selling MTA for the outstanding mAsset.
-The purchased mAsset is subsequently burned.
-This continues until there is an equal amount of outstanding mAssets to the amount of collateral in the basket.
+The purchased mASSET is subsequently burned.
+This continues until there is an equal amount of outstanding mASSETS to the amount of collateral in the basket, re-collateralizing the system.

-If the proposal to start the re-collateralisation process is approved, the affected bAsset is auctioned for its mAsset through an OpenIPO format of a Dutch auction.
-The collected mAsset will be burned, reducing its supply.
+If the proposal to start the re-collateralization process is approved, the affected bASSET is auctioned for its mASSET through an OpenIPO format of a Dutch auction.
+The collected mASSET will be burned, reducing its supply.

-As it is unlikely that sufficient mAsset will be burned through this process, there is a secondary auction.
-In this stage, the same OpenIPO auction process is used to raise the remaining mAssets in return for MTA.
-Once sufficient mAssets have been committed, the auction is finished and traders may collect their bAsset/MTA.
-Upon successful completion of this second stage, the MTA required for payout to traders is sourced through the following channels:
+As it is unlikely that sufficient mASSET will be burned through this process, there is a secondary auction.
+In this stage, the same OpenIPO auction process is used to raise the remaining mASSETS in return for Meta.
+Once sufficient mASSETS have been committed, the auction is finished and traders may collect their bASSET/Meta.
+Upon successful completion of this second stage, the Meta required for payout to traders is sourced through the following channels:

-A portion of staked MTA will be liquidated and used;
+A portion of staked Meta will be liquidated;

-Should this not meet demand, and only if required, will newly minted MTA be minted and added to the payout.
+Should this not meet demand, Meta will be minted, to a limit, and added to the payout.

-MTA will continue to derive value from other, uncompromised mAssets in the mStable protocol.
+Meta will continue to derive value from other, uncompromized mASSETS in the mStable protocol.

-The system imposes an upper limit (through a reserve price) on the number of MTA that can be minted for the auction, using price data validated by Governors.
+The system imposes an upper limit (through a reserve price) on the number of Meta that can be minted for the auction, using price data validated by governors.

 failed, and minting permanently disabled.
-It now suffers from under collateralisation and is redeemable to this proportionate amount.
+It now suffers from under-collateralization and is redeemable to this proportionate amount.